 - evidence of the applicant's commitment to and prior interest in questions of teaching excellence;

-TEACHING & LEARNING "PROJECT"
+TEACHING & LEARNING "QUESTION"

-What is important is that the project address an existing pedagogical need and that it can reasonably be completed during a single semester (if a larger project is envisioned, the faculty member should then propose to work on a piece of that larger project - a piece that can be completed in a semester).
+What is important is that the question address an existing pedagogical need and that it can reasonably be completed during a single semester (if a larger project is envisioned, the faculty member should then propose to work on a piece of that larger project — a piece that can be completed in a semester).

 Successful proposals typically are focused on addressing the "how" and "why" of teaching rather than the "what."
 In other words, we are most interested in proposals that seek to address questions of pedagogy rather than course content.
-Proposals focused solely on course content development are typically not funded.
+Proposals focused solely on course content development are typically not chosen.
 That said, proposals seeking to investigate innovative approaches to teaching particular content are welcome.

 Proposals are required to articulate a plan for sharing project findings and/or outcomes with members of either the Stonehill community or the larger academic community.
 These plans for "community outreach" can be informal events; what is important is that they open up opportunities for others to learn from the grant recipient's experience.
 Some examples of possible outreach activities might be: a presentation at a department meeting, a roundtable discussion, a break-out session at Academic Development Day, a poster at the Teaching and Technology Showcase, or submission to a publication (such as a pedagogy newsletter or a peer-reviewed journal).